 In addition to grouping multiple components within an application, you can also use the Topology view to connect components with each other.
 You can either use a binding connector or a visual one to connect components.

 A binding connection between the components can be established only if the target node is an Operator-backed service.
 This is indicated by the Create a binding connector tool-tip which appears when you drag an arrow to such a target node.
 When an application is connected to a service by using a binding connector a

 ServiceBinding resource is created.
 Then, the Service Binding Operator controller projects the necessary binding data into the application deployment.
 After the request is successful, the application is redeployed establishing an interaction between the connected components.

 A visual connector establishes only a visual connection between the components, depicting an intent to connect.
 No interaction between the components is established.
 If the target node is not an Operator-backed service the Create a visual connector tool-tip is displayed when you drag an arrow to a target node.

-You can depict an intent to connect application components using the visual connector.
+You can depict an intent to connect application components by using the visual connector.

 This procedure walks you through an example of creating a visual connection between a PostgreSQL Database service and a Spring PetClinic sample application.

-You have created and deployed a Spring PetClinic sample application using the Developer perspective.
+You have created and deployed a Spring PetClinic sample application by using the Developer perspective.

-You have created and deployed a Crunchy PostgreSQL database instance using the Developer perspective.
-This instance has the following four components:
+You have created and deployed a Crunchy PostgreSQL database instance by using the Developer perspective.
+This instance has the following components:

 Hover over the Spring PetClinic sample application to see a dangling arrow on the node.